 Business process management (BPM) software

-Business process management (BPM) Software helps organisations design, model, execute, monitor, and optimise their business processes.
-It focuses on improving corporate performance by managing and optimising a company's business processes.
-BPM software integrates all aspects of process management, offering comprehensive tools to manage the full lifecycle of processes.
+Business process management (BPM) Software helps organisations design, model, execute, and optimise their business processes.
+It focuses on improving corporate performance by managing these processes.
+BPM software offers comprehensive tools to manage the full lifecycle of business operations.

 Benefits:

-• Compliance and standardisation: Ensures that business operations comply with regulatory standards and maintain consistency across departments.
+- Compliance and standardisation: Ensures that business operations comply with regulatory standards and maintain consistency.

-The purpose of BPM software is to provide a systematic approach to making an organisation's workflow more effective, more efficient, and more capable of adapting to an ever-changing environment.
+The purpose of BPM software is to provide a systematic approach to making a workflow more effective.
+It also makes processes more efficient.
+This helps a business adapt to an ever-changing environment.

 Examples: